leverpk/EnShop/README.md

-# EnShop
+# EnShop - E-shop Project

-E-shop Project with natural stimulants.
+E-shop Project with natural stimulants.<br>
-This is my first project as a java junior developer candidate.
+This is my first project as a java junior developer candidate.<br>
-Project is still in progress.
+Project is still in progress.<br>

 TECHNOLOGIES:<br>
 Java<br>